perfectzc-max/NanoSeq/README.md

 #### dsa beds (dsa)

 Compute the dsa bed files.
-SNP and NOISE BED files contain sites to be marked on the output VCF file.
+SNP and NOISE BED files contain sites to be marked on the output VCF file. generate information for each base site from normal.bam and tumour.bam

 ```
 runNanoSeq.py -t 60 \